cbcrg/tcoffee/docs/tcoffee_manual.rst

 ---------------------------------------
 What is Expresso/3D-Coffee?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Expresso/3D-Coffee is one of the most recent improvement of T-Coffee.
-The principle is simple: the server runs a BLAST between every sequence in your query against the PDB database.
-If it finds a structure similar enough to a sequence in your dataset, it will use that structure as a template for your sequence.
-Templates are stored in a template file.
-Template files can be generated manually or automatically by the Expresso.
-The difference between 3D-Coffee and Expresso lies on how it fetches the structure: using Expresso (command 1), the procedure is entirely automated but can be controlled by the user; using 3D-Coffee is more tricky as the name of the sequences should correspond to the structure file name (command 2): "_SELF_" means that the PDB identifier is the name of the sequences.
+Expresso/3D-Coffee is probably one of the most important improvement of T-Coffee.
+The principle is simple: the server runs a BLAST between every sequence in your query against the PDB database and finds a structure similar in sequence which will be used as a template for aligning your sequence.
+Templates are stored in a template file, which can be generated manually or automatically by the Expresso.
+The difference between 3D-Coffee and Expresso lies on how it fetches the structure: using Expresso (command 1), the procedure is entirely automated but can be controlled by the user; using 3D-Coffee is more tricky as the name of the sequences should correspond to the structure file name (command 2): **_SELF_** means that the PDB identifier is the name of the sequences.
 The good news is that you do not need to have PDB installed locally as T-Coffee will automatically fetch the structures directly from RCSB (the home of PDB).
 At the end whenever there are enough templates (minimum of two obviously), it will align sequences using the structural information, otherwise sequences will be aligned using the standard T-Coffee aligner.
 Of course, if your dataset only contains structures, your alignment becomes a structural alignment.

 ::

-  Command 1: Expresso
+  Command 1: two ways of running Expresso
-  $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file\
-  PDB
   $$: t_coffee three_pdb_two_seq.fasta -mode expresso

-  Command 2: 3D-Coffee
-  $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file\
+  $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file PDB

-  _SELF_
+  Command 2: two ways of running 3D-Coffee
   $$: t_coffee three_pdb_two_seq.fasta -mode 3dcoffee
+  $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file _SELF_

 Using Expresso
 ^^^^^^^^^^^^^^
 To use Expresso, you have different option from an entirely automated procedure to tailored procedure, by selecting either your own structures or by defining different criteria for the template selection.
 The parameters for the template selection are:
- - the type of structure (diffraction "d" or NMR "n") with the tag **-pdb_type**
+ - **-pdb_type**: the type of structure (diffraction "d" or NMR "n")
- - the coverage (% between 0 and 100) between your query sequence and the template with the tag **-pdb_min_cov**
+ - **-pdb_min_cov**: the coverage (% between 0 and 100) between your query sequence and the template
- - the identity (% between 0 and 100) between your query sequence and the template with the tag **-pdb_min_sim**.
+ - **-pdb_min_sim**: the identity (% between 0 and 100) between your query sequence and the template

 When running Expresso, the template file with the following format is automatically created (so you can reuse it for other applications):